 - AARP Medicare Rx Saver Plus

-The Preferred Plan has no deductible and an $85.60 monthly premium, has reasonable pricing on tier 3, 4, and 5 drugs, starting as low as one-third of the price.
+The Preferred Plan has no deductible and comes with an $88.70 monthly payment.
+It offers good pricing on tier 3, 4, and 5 drugs, starting as low as one-third of the list price.
 Some other plans split the costs for top-tier drugs evenly with the customer.

-The Saver Plus plan has a $435 deductible with a monthly premium of $63.40, with only a $1 copay on tier 1 drugs such as meloxicam and amoxicillin.
+The Saver Plus plan has a $445 deductible with a monthly premium of $54.20, with only a $1 copay on tier 1 drugs such as meloxicam and amoxicillin.

 The company makes it easy to find an agent in your area to work with in-person, enroll directly online, or call to speak to a representative between 8 a.m. and 8 p.m., seven days a week.
 It also offers a free online Medicare guide to help you explore your options.

-Wellcare: Best for Low Premiums
+Best for Low Premiums : Wellcare

-Eight different plans available
+Six different plans available.

-Low-priced plans with no deductible
+Low-priced plans with no deductible.

-Wealth of resources on website
+Wealth of resources on the website.

-Affordable plans starting at $14.20 per month
+Affordable plans starting at $15.70 per month.

-Only available in 32 states
+Only available in 27 states.

-The mobile app, StayWell, isn’t very robust
+The mobile app, StayWell, isn’t very robust.

-The deductible for tiers 3, 4, and 5 is $435.
+The deductible for tiers 3, 4, and 5 is $445.
 Examples of tier 3 drugs include doxycycline, while tetracycline is a tier 4 drug.

 Likewise, Wellcare Value Script has no deductible on tier 1 and tier 2 drugs.
 The difference in these plans is the formulary, so be sure to review the plans carefully to see if it covers your choice of drugs.